-3. A transaction posted to the taxpayer's account without the taxpayer's authorization; and credit card or debit card or any other financial institution or person that participated in the transaction in which the error occurred.
+3. A transaction posted to the taxpayer's account without the taxpayer's authorization; and

-4. Other similar types of errors that would be subject to resolution under section 161 of the Truth in Lending Act (15 U.S.C.
-1666), or similar provisions of state or local law.

-(c) If a taxpayer is entitled to a return of funds pursuant to the error resolution procedures of this section, the Commissioner may, in the Commissioner's sole discretion, effect such return by arranging for a credit to the taxpayer's account with the issuer of the

-(d) The error resolution procedures of this section do not apply to any error, question, or dispute concerning the amount of tax owed by any person for any year.

-(5) Emergency Exception.

-(a) If a taxpayer cannot transmit a timely tax payment by electronic funds transfer using either the ACH debit or credit method due to a situation beyond the taxpayer's control, the taxpayer shall remit their tax payments in a timely manner through the actual delivery of a certified check or cashier's check on or before the tax liability's statutory due date to the Commissioner of the Georgia Department of Revenue, at the Department of Revenue headquarters' address as designated in Rule 560-1-1-.02(4).
+4. Other similar types of errors that would be subject to resolution 342 under section 161 of the Truth in Lending Act (15 U.S.C.
+1666), or 343 similar provisions of state or local law.
+344 345 (c) If a taxpayer is entitled to a return of funds pursuant to the 346 error resolution procedures of this section, the Commissioner may, 347 in the Commissioner's sole discretion, effect such return by 348 arranging for a credit to the taxpayer's account with the issuer of the 349 credit card or debit card or any other financial institution or person 350 that participated in the transaction in which the error occurred.
+351 352 (d) The error resolution procedures of this section do not apply 353 to any error, question, or dispute concerning the amount of tax owed 354 by any person for any year.
+355 356 (5) Emergency Exception.
+357 358 (a) If a taxpayer cannot transmit a timely tax payment by 359 electronic funds transfer using either the ACH debit or credit method 360 due to a situation beyond the taxpayer's control, the taxpayer shall 361 remit their tax payments in a timely manner one of the following 362 methods: through the 363 364 1.
+Wire transfer through the Federal Reserve System (also known 365 as Fedwire).
+The Department will not approve more than two 366 Fedwire requests per tax year for each reporting account; 367 368 2.
+Wire transfer directly into the Department's bank account; or 369 370 3.
+1. Aactual delivery of a certified check or cashier's check on 371 or before the tax liability's statutory due date to the Commissioner 372 of the Georgia Department of Revenue, Century Center 1800 373 Century Boulevard NE at the Department of Revenue headquarters'

+address as designated in Rule 560-1-1-.02(4).
+Atlanta, GA 30345.

-(b) Prior to utilizing the emergency exception procedure described in subparagraph (5)(a), the taxpayer must request and receive the Department's approval in writing, whether in the form of a paper document or by electronic mail.
+(b) Prior to utilizing the emergency exception procedure described in subparagraph (5)(a), Tethe taxpayer must request and receive the Department's approval in writing, whether in the form of a paper document or by electronic mail., in order to utilize any of the exceptions.